jrmeier/moby-dick-interview/README.md

 `npm start`

 Now running this the first time is going to be a bit slow.
 This is where it actually entire Moby Dick book is read and analyzed (hint: start [here](https://github.com/jrmeier/moby-dick-interview/blob/master/analyze.js)).
-The data file will be a JSON file, labeled mobydict_analyzed.json.
+The data file will be a JSON file, labeled `mobydict_analyzed.json`.
 I removed it from this last commit, just so you could make sure I'm doing real work ;).

 Once the data file is built and the app is running, head to http://localhost:3000 to see it in action.
 Be sure to check out all the charting options!

+# TODOs
+Given more time, I wanted impliment a proxy server so there would be an API call, but as soon as I started, webpack and babel started to fight me so I decided to opt out.

+* Proxy Server
+* Ability to upload own any file
+* More charting options